laobamac/OCLP-Mod/docs/PATCHEXPLAIN.md

-# Explaining the patches in OCLP-Mod
+# Explaining the patches in OpenCore Legacy Patcher

 In our patcher, there are numerous patches used to ensure a stable system.
 Here, we're going to go over what patches are used and why we recommend or even require them.